bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 **Source Code:** [lib/events.js](https://github.com/nodejs/node/blob/v16.13.1/lib/events.js)

-Much of the Node.js core API is built around an idiomatic asynchronous event-driven architecture in which certain kinds of objects (called “emitters”) emit named events that cause `Function` objects (“listeners”) to be called.
+Much of the Node.js core API is built around an idiomatic asynchronous event-driven architecture in which certain kinds of objects (called "emitters”) emit named events that cause `Function` objects ("listeners”) to be called.

 For instance: a [`net.Server`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#net_class-netserver) object emits an event each time a peer connects to it; a [`fs.ReadStream`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#fs_class-fsreadstream) emits an event when the file is opened; a [stream](https://nodejs.org/dist/v16.13.1/docs/api/stream.html) emits an event whenever data is available to be read.